 - Expression of Interest - submit the online form and receive feedback within 10 working days

-- ID Checks - once an in principle offer has been accepted, we will need to carry out ID checks on your key directors and shareholders.
+- ID checks - once an in principle offer has been accepted, we will need to carry out ID checks on your key directors and shareholders.

-NB.
-Any funding awarded will be subject to cash flow.
+Please note, any funding awarded will be subject to cash flow.

-For information about companies we’ve already supported please visit the Derby Enterprise Growth Fund blog.
+For information about companies we’ve already supported, please visit the Derby Enterprise Growth Fund blog.